Gary Ware shares the story of how he came to be the founder of Breakthrough Play on this week’s episode of the Changed Podcast

 Like many of my guests, Gary Ware has years of experience on stage as an improv performer.
 And like many of the improvisers I know (myself included) thought initially of improv as “just a hobby.”
-However, after experiencing burnout in his pursuit for success and happiness, he realized that what was missing was Play.
+However, after experiencing burnout in his pursuit of success and happiness, he realized that what was missing was Play.

 Gary points out that as adults, we often feel that “play” is childish or something that is distracting.
 Society plays pressures on us, making us feel like in order to be productive, we need to be glued to a desk for hours on end… but playing is actually incredibly valuable.
-Joy, fun and silliness actually help us learn, explore new concepts, develop resilience and much, much more.
+Joy, fun, and silliness actually help us learn, explore new concepts, develop resilience, and much, much more.

-Take aways from this episode
+Takeaways from this episode